ggomarr/HAL/readme.md

 The framework is flexible enough for other actions to be incorporated with relative ease.

+To launch HAL, run the script /src/root/hal.py.
+It works well under eclipse, but you may need to modify some imports to get it to run from other environments.

+There is a sample output in /01 Output/20150921195817/20150921195817.txt.
+The video of that output is available at https://youtu.be/YKlop6htKGM.
+Enjoy!

 ## Description

 HAL has two operating modes: